ikegwukc/ikegwukc/README.md

 **Outside of work I am working on:**
 - Refactoring my personal website with Django
 - Implementing cool simulations 😎
-- Developing game with Unreal Engine 5
+- Developing metroidvanias and rougelites

 <!--
 **ikegwukc/ikegwukc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.